jerrylee17/workshop-series/README.md

 posted in this repository.

 ## Purpose
-It seems that data structures and algorithms is something that the SJSU curriculum has been slow on teaching.
 This workshop series helps students get a jump start learning it and equip them with the tools they need to make more efficient code.